Houdini 22.0 Nodes Geometry nodes

 Blend To Rest

-Target: A Rest Pose
+Target: A Rest Pose.

 Inputs

-The geometry to perform Shot Sculpting upon.
+The polygonal geometry to perform Shot Sculpting.

 Note